Captain of Camden charter vessel awaits trial in Virgin Islands on seaman’s manslaughter charge

 “According to an eyewitness, it was only then, after making the report 36 hours later, that defendant Smith threw a life ring overboard, stating something to the effect of ‘at least I can say I threw a life ring,’ ” the court papers state.

-Smith’s daughter has started a Gofundme page on Nov.
-16 to raise $50,000 for her father’s legal defense and expenses of having to remain in St. Thomas without being able to operate his charter business there during the winter.
+Smith’s daughter started a Gofundme page on Friday to raise $50,000 for her father’s legal defense and expenses of having to remain in St. Thomas without being able to operate his charter business there during the winter.

 The trial is tentatively scheduled to start Jan.
 7.